Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/DML - Data manipulation language.md

 5. [[SQL Window Funtion]]
 # UPDATE
 Modifies existing records in database tables.
+* Remember firs SET comes then WHERE

 ```
 UPDATE campusx.smartphones
 SET processor_brand = 'dimensity'
 WHERE processor_brand = 'mediatek'

--- Multiple values can also be updated
+-- Multiple values can also be updated based on one condition

 UPDATE campusx.smartphones
 SET brand = 'samsung korea', has_5g = 'False'
 WHERE brand = 'samsung'

+-- In Update ypu cannot have multiple SET WHERE clause
+-- Use CASE operator when you want to update multiple values
+UPDATE Salary
+SET sex =
+    CASE
+        WHEN sex = 'm' THEN 'f'
+        WHEN sex = 'f' THEN 'm'
+        ELSE sex -- This line is optional but good practice
+    END;

 ```